moveit/moveit.ros.org/install/docker/index.markdown

     docker run -it moveit/moveit:kinetic-source

-Any of the three current distros work: [indigo, jade, kinetic]
+Any of the three current distros work: [indigo, kinetic, lunar]

 To make the source container more useful for developing and testing code, we recommend you install the following extra dependencies because the docker container is very bare-bones: